-- The Plan aims to balance furthering the Activity Center Goal and Policy II.B.7.c for transit-supportive, higher-density development on the one hand, and other Goals (Developing And Established Urban Areas, Developed Landscape) by allowing deviations to the View Preservation regulations within specific parameters and subject to EPC review (see B.4.3) - The Plan calls for a multi-modal transportation strategy for the future of Coors Blvd. and the Bypass, including Bus Rapid Transit, walking and cycling, based on a thorough analysis of a range of alternatives (Air Quality Goal, policies II.C.1.d & g) - Several policies and regulations in the DOZ help maintain the quality of the natural and developed landscapes in the Corridor, including: buffers for Open Space lands; consideration of natural features within and adjacent to development sites at the site design stage; structure height and mass regulations, particularly in the View Preservation sub-area.
-(Developed Landscape Goal, Policies II.C.8.a & e) - The alternatives analysis completed for the Coors Corridor fulfills the Goal and Policy II.D.4.a.
+- 3. The Plan aims to balance furthering the Activity Center Goal and Policy II.B.7.c for transit-supportive, higher-density development on the one hand, and other Goals (Developing And Established Urban Areas, Developed Landscape) by allowing deviations to the View Preservation regulations within specific parameters and subject to EPC review (see B.4.3) - 4.
+The Plan calls for a multi-modal transportation strategy for the future of Coors Blvd. and the Bypass that includes Bus Rapid Transit (from Central Ave. to Alameda Blvd.), walking and cycling, based on a thorough analysis of a range of alternatives (Air Quality Goal, policies II.C.1.d & g) - 5.
+Several policies and regulations in the DOZ help maintain the quality of the natural and developed landscapes in the Corridor, including: buffers for Open Space lands; consideration of natural features within and adjacent to development sites at the site design stage; structure height and mass regulations, particularly in the View Preservation sub-area.
+(Developed Landscape Goal, Policies II.C.8.a & e) - 6.
+The transportation alternatives analysis completed for the Coors Corridor fulfills the Goal and Policy II.D.4.a.
 The multi-modal transportation strategy and individual policies in Chapter C of the Plan, supported by regulations in the DOZ, help implement the remaining policies of this section to balance the mobility needs of all roadway users and improve connectivity in the Plan area.
-(Transportation and Transit Goal, Policies II.D.4.a, g, g, h, i & q) - 7.
-The proposed Plan, including its Plan area, is consistent with and furthers several goals and policies of the West Side Strategic Plan: - The transportation and DOZ elements of the Plan are geared specifically to the Coors Corridor, a critical thoroughfare and prominent area on the West Side.
+(Transportation and Transit Goal, Policies II.D.4.a, g, g, h, i & q) - 11.
+The proposed Plan, including its Plan area, is consistent with and furthers several goals and policies of the West Side Strategic Plan: [cross-references are to the April 2014 EPC Coors Corridor Plan] - 1.
+The transportation and DOZ elements of the Plan are geared specifically to the Coors Corridor, a critical thoroughfare and prominent area on the West Side.
 They are formulated to strike a balance between addressing the increase in traffic that is forecast for the West Side with preserving its unique scenic resources.
-(Objectives 2 & 3) - The proposed update to the DOZ includes View Preservation regulations and guidelines for properties east of Coors and north of Namaste Rd..
-They call for site layout and building height and mass that retain a portion of the views to the Sandia Mountains, and to the bosque where possible.
+(Objectives 2 & 3) - 2.
+The proposed update to the DOZ includes View Preservation regulations and guidelines for properties east of Coors and north of Namaste Rd..
+They call for site layout and structure height and mass that retain a portion of the views to the Sandia Mountains, and to the bosque where possible.
 They have been calibrated to allow development, and deviations to regulations in certain circumstances, subject to meeting specific criteria and to public review and approval through the EPC hearing process.
 Sections C.11 and E.3 of the Plan are coordinated to help implement public viewsites as part of roadway projects and on other public land in the Corridor, where they can capitalize on grade differences and proximity to trails and Open Space.
 Public viewsites are also encouraged in private non-residential developments where public amenities are already required by general regulations in the Zoning Code (§ 14-16-3-18).
 (4. DEVELOPMENT PROCESS ISSUES - Views East of Coors Blvd.)